 Mostly, it boils down to morals and whether you want to take the risk keeping an item and I cannot make that call for you.
-But bear in mind that if the item(s) were sent in error (see not unsolicited goods above) they may contact you and if you have used the item you will have to pay for it.
+But bear in mind that if the item(s) were sent in error (see “Not unsolicited goods” section above) they may contact you and if you have used the item you will have to pay for it.
 Many times the company says keep the item.

-General rule of thumb which answers most if not all the questions in the comments – if you have received goods from a company that you deal with it is 99% likely that there has been an error such as someone putting in the wrong number into the computer.
+General rule of thumb which answers most if not all the questions in the comments – if you have received goods from a company that you have dealt with, it is 99% likely that there has been an error such as someone putting in the wrong number into the computer.
 These are NOT unsolicited goods.
 Unsolicited goods are simply receiving something out of the blue from a company that you have not been in contact with!

 You must try to do everything to return the item if it falls into any of the other categories above.

 It is extremely unlikely going from the popularity of this post and the comments I receive that you are in possession of unsolicited goods, or that your case is unique.
-You probably HAVE received poor service however and there is probably a breach of consumer law!
-For that, please see Tips on complaining, the links above re laws and the bestselling book How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!
+You probably HAVE received poor service however and there is probably a breach of consumer law though!
+For that, please see :

 If you are having problems contacting the company try the ceo and you can get the contact details for him or her here at ceoemail.com